-Who benefits from the team?
+Who benefits from the program?
 Toastmaster members Strong leadership, direction, and professionalism at the club level.
 Club officers Know their role and are able to act on that role.
 Team members (presenters/educators) Gain knowledge and skills in facilitating groups of adults in their workplace and/or Toastmasters.
 Develop communication skills, Gain confidence, Gain group leadership skills, Develop negotiation skills, Management skills, Hone problem-solving skills, Discover new talents Division leaders Greater organization & professionalism at all levels of TM.
 Better planning for COT & LT sessions, as the training team of presenters is already in place one year in advance.

 How many trained facilitators are deemed necessary to offer local COT & LT training?
 In an effort to encourage local COT & LT opportunities in locations such as, Northern Saskatchewan or Lloydminster/Battleford, 12 trained facilitators is recommend in each geographical area who have completed the responsibilities listed on the Education and Development Team website and who act as a team with the ED Coordinator.
 Having 12 facilitators in local areas will give Division Directors ample flexibility in planning COT & LT.

 Why can't we have virtual COT & LT?
 Face-to-face vs virtual COT & LT is set by Toastmasters International.
 It may change in the future; however, as it stands face-to-face is the current TI curriculum requirement.